 - In contrast, cloud-based data sources could see a potentially significant improvement in performance as it no longer must traverse your network’s internet gateway.

-- Tableau Online does not offer server customizations including timeouts, cache, trusted tickets, direct repository access, AD/external identity store integration or flexible downtime/maintenance windows.
+- Tableau Cloud does not offer server customizations including timeouts, cache, trusted tickets, direct repository access, AD/external identity store integration or flexible downtime/maintenance windows.

 - Accidentally deleted content is gone for good (no options to restore from a recent backup).
 However, we understand a “Recycle Bin” is in the works, and in some cases, Tableau Support is able to recover deleted content for you.